Zuricho/CV/gauss.md

 ---
-title: "QM/MM calculation of potential-energy curve of target enzyme catalytic reaction and enzyme design adapted to the novel 4+4 cycloaddition reaction"
+title: "Course Project"
 ---

+title: QM/MM calculation of potential-energy curve of target enzyme catalytic reaction and enzyme design adapted to the novel 4+4 cycloaddition reaction

 ## Introduction